bg-chun/kep-draft/memory-manager-kep.md

 }
 ```

-Provided hint from Memory Manager is affinity of NUMA nodes(bits) like other managers.
-So there will be few or no changes to the topology manager.

 _Figure: Interfaces with topology manager_

 ![memory-manager-interface](interface.png)

 ### Internal Container Lifecycle changes

-InternalContainerLifecycle interface has 3 functions, PreStartContainer, PreStopContainer, PostStopContainer.
+InternalContainerLifecycle interface defines following interfaces to manage container resources, PreStartContainer, PreStopContainer, PostStopContainer.
 In this cases, Memory Manager has to involve managing memory/hugepages when start/stop container.

 Memory Manager manage memory with pod, container ID so these function needs that too.